pcfreak30/skyd/cmd/skyc/README.md

 binary into your path.

 Most of the following commands have online help.
-For example, executing `siac wallet send help` will list the arguments for that command, while `siac host help` will list the commands that can be called pertaining to hosting. `siac help` will list all of the top level command groups that can be used.
+For example, executing `siac wallet send help` will list the arguments for that command, while `skyc host help` will list the commands that can be called pertaining to hosting. `siac help` will list all of the top level command groups that can be used.

 You can change the address of where siad is pointing using the `-a` flag.
-For example, `siac -a :9000 status` will display the status of the siad instance launched on the local machine with `siad -a :9000`.
+For example, `skyc -a :9000 status` will display the status of the siad instance launched on the local machine with `skyd -a :9000`.

 Common tasks
 ------------
-* `siac consensus` view block height
+* `skyc consensus` view block height
-* `siac stop` sends the stop signal to siad to safely terminate.
+* `skyc stop` sends the stop signal to siad to safely terminate.
 This has the same effect as C^c on the terminal.
-* `siac update` checks the server for updates.
+* `skyc update` checks the server for updates.
-* `siac version` displays the version string of siac.
+* `skyc version` displays the version string of siac.

 Wallet:
-* `siac wallet init [-p]` initialize a wallet
+* `skyc wallet init [-p]` initialize a wallet
-* `siac wallet unlock` unlock a wallet
+* `skyc wallet unlock` unlock a wallet
-* `siac wallet balance` retrieve wallet balance
+* `skyc wallet balance` retrieve wallet balance
-* `siac wallet address` get a wallet address
+* `skyc wallet address` get a wallet address
-* `siac wallet send [amount] [dest]` sends siacoin to an address
+* `skyc wallet send [amount] [dest]` sends siacoin to an address

 Renter:
-* `siac renter ls` list all renter files and subdirectories
+* `skyc renter ls` list all renter files and subdirectories
-* `siac renter upload [filepath] [nickname]` upload a file
+* `skyc renter upload [filepath] [nickname]` upload a file
-* `siac renter download [nickname] [filepath]` download a file
+* `skyc renter download [nickname] [filepath]` download a file
-* `siac renter workers` show worker status
+* `skyc renter workers` show worker status
-* `siac renter workers dj` show worker download info
+* `skyc renter workers dj` show worker download info
-* `siac renter workers ea` show worker account status
+* `skyc renter workers ea` show worker account status
-* `siac renter workers hsj` show worker has sector jobs status
+* `skyc renter workers hsj` show worker has sector jobs status
-* `siac renter workers pt` show worker price table status
+* `skyc renter workers pt` show worker price table status
-* `siac renter workers rj` show worker read jobs status
+* `skyc renter workers rj` show worker read jobs status
-* `siac renter workers uj` show worker upload info
+* `skyc renter workers uj` show worker upload info

 Full Descriptions
 -----------------

 ### Consensus tasks

-* `siac consensus` prints the current block ID, current block height, and current target.
+* `skyc consensus` prints the current block ID, current block height, and current target.

 ### Daemon tasks

-* `siac profile` performs actions related to the profiles for the daemon.
+* `skyc profile` performs actions related to the profiles for the daemon.

-* `siac profile start` starts a profile for the daemon.
+* `skyc profile start` starts a profile for the daemon.

-* `siac profile stop` stops a profile for the daemon.
+* `skyc profile stop` stops a profile for the daemon.

-* `siac stack` writes the current stack trace to an output file.
+* `skyc stack` writes the current stack trace to an output file.

-* `siac stop` sends the stop signal to siad to safely terminate.
+* `skyc stop` sends the stop signal to siad to safely terminate.
 This has the same effect as C^c on the terminal.

-* `siac update` checks the server for updates.
+* `skyc update` checks the server for updates.

-* `siac version` displays the version string of siac.
+* `skyc version` displays the version string of siac.

 ### FeeManager tasks

-* `siac feemanager` prints info about the feemanager such as pending fees and the next fee payout height.
+* `skyc feemanager` prints info about the feemanager such as pending fees and the next fee payout height.

-* `siac feemanager cancel <feeUID>` cancels a pending fee.
+* `skyc feemanager cancel <feeUID>` cancels a pending fee.
 If a transaction has already been created the fee cannot be cancelled.

 ### Gateway tasks

-* `siac gateway` prints info about the gateway, including its address and how many peers it's connected to.
+* `skyc gateway` prints info about the gateway, including its address and how many peers it's connected to.

-* `siac gateway connect [address:port]` manually connects to a peer and adds it to the gateway's node list.
+* `skyc gateway connect [address:port]` manually connects to a peer and adds it to the gateway's node list.

-* `siac gateway disconnect [address:port]` manually disconnects from a peer, but leaves it in the gateway's node list.
+* `skyc gateway disconnect [address:port]` manually disconnects from a peer, but leaves it in the gateway's node list.

-* `siac gateway list` prints a list of all currently connected peers.
+* `skyc gateway list` prints a list of all currently connected peers.

 ### Host tasks

-* `siac host -v` outputs some of your hosting settings.
+* `skyc host -v` outputs some of your hosting settings.

 Example:
 ```bash